yanzhudd/aaz-dev-tools/docs/pages/usage/customization.md

 ```

 ## How to elegantly remove the generated codes?
-We can achieve that on the CLI page, check [the details](https://azure.github.io/aaz-dev-tools/pages/usage/cli-generator/#remove-commands).
-Some [other documents](https://azure.github.io/aaz-dev-tools/pages/usage/cli-generator/#pick-commands) are also helpful to understand the interation logic of codegen UI.
+We can achieve that on the CLI page, please check [the details](https://azure.github.io/aaz-dev-tools/pages/usage/cli-generator/#remove-commands).
+Some [other documents](https://azure.github.io/aaz-dev-tools/pages/usage/cli-generator/#pick-commands) are also helpful to understand the interation logic of the codegen UI.

 ## Is _null_ automatically ignored in the output of the codegen commands?
 Yes, it's by design, and we need to be consistent with the definition in the OpenAPI specification.